 Childhood Cancer Survivor Study: An Overview

-In 2019, there were an estimated 16.9 million cancer survivors in the United States.
-As of 2018, at least 483,000 cancer survivors were first diagnosed when they were under the age of 20.
+In 2022, there were an estimated 18.1 million cancer survivors in the United States.
+As of 2020, nearly 496,000 cancer survivors were first diagnosed when they were under the age of 20.
 Advances in cancer treatment mean that today 85% of children diagnosed with cancer are alive at least five years after diagnosis.
 Many ultimately will be considered cured.
 As a consequence, interest is growing in the long-term health of these survivors.

 Health problems that develop years later because of a cancer treatment are known as late effects.
 (For more information, see Late Effects of Treatment for Childhood Cancer.)
 The Childhood Cancer Survivor Study (CCSS), funded by the National Cancer Institute and other organizations, was started in 1994 to better understand these late effects, increase survival, and minimize harmful health effects.
 Greg Armstrong, M.D., M.S.C.E., at St. Jude Children’s Research Hospital in Memphis, Tenn., is the principal investigator for this research study.
 A list of participating research centers can be found on the CCSS website.